ShinichiNishikawa/wp-local-tools/README.md

 ### WP init

+This will set up a whole new WordPress.

 Run in a folder to create a new WordPress project, this script

 - downloads the newest WordPress software,